Building Your Intuition for the Cashu Blind Signature Scheme

 kA = C

-and knows that Alice could not have found point C by herself, and he therefore must have been the one to give it to her.
+by herself, and he therefore must have been the one to give it to her.
 He considers the token valid, and Alice can purchase what she needs with the token.

 From the steps described above, we find that what Alice needs to redeem her token are two pieces of data:

-1. The point C
+- The point

-2. The secret message
+- The secret

-In this sense, a token can be thought of as the pair `(C, message)``.
+In this sense, a token can be thought of as the pair (C, message)

-As is, this system allows Mike to offer electronic tokens that are then redeemable to him at a later time.
-He does, however, know exactly which tokens (and who paid for them) get redeemed when, because to issue point C he needs to know point A, and he can associate that point A with Alice when she makes the initial payment to him.
+with Alice when she makes the initial payment to him.
 This means that when Alice redeems the token, he’ll know she’s the doing redeeming it.
-Part 2 explores how Alice can gain privacy against Mike the mint by slightly altering the points C and A, but in a way that still allows Mike to know he was the one to issue the token.
+Part 2 explores how Alice can gain privacy against Mike the mint by slightly altering the points C

 To recap, the “naive” token scheme is basically this: